-The computer software Mathematica will be an important tool.
-We will use it to investigate distributions such as the Normal, Chi-Square, Student t and F distribution: distributions that play crucial roles in econometrics.
-We will use it to draw random samples from these and other distributions.
-We will use it to write our own code for different econometric estimates, to do simulations, and to do Monte Carlo studies.
+For many of you the computer software Mathematica will be an important tool.
+You will use it to investigate distributions such as the Normal, Chi-Square, Student t and F distribution: distributions that play crucial roles in econometrics.
+You will use it to draw random samples from these and other distributions.
+You will use it to write your own code for different econometric estimates, to do simulations, and to do Monte Carlo studies.